VictorMRojas/g4f-ts/README.md

 <a id="resume-configurable-options"></a>

-## ✏️ RESUME: Configurable Options
+## ✏️ RESUME: Configurable options
 | Option        | Type                          | Description                    |
 | ------------- | ------------------------------ | -------------------------------- |
 | `provider`    | g4f.providers.any | Choose the provider to use for chat completions.      |